What is encryption?

 Data sent back to you is scrambled in a way that only your unique version of the public key can unscramble.
 You don't need to do anything except visit a secure page that has the HTTPS header.
 Your phone makes sure the server is really who it claims to be, using a certificate, and encrypts and decrypts data on its own through the browser app.

 Messages that are encrypted usually require an app you need to download from Google Play.
-The Pixel is the lone exception, as it comes with Allo installed which supports encrypted messages.
-Other great messengers that do the same are Signal, Telegram and WhatsApp.These apps offer what's called end to end encryption, which means that the app assigns keys for individual contacts or groups and only you can decrypt a message sent to you.
+Apps like Signal or What'sApp offer what's called end to end encryption, which means that the app assigns keys for individual contacts or groups and only the person who it's addressed to can read a message.
 BlackBerry Messenger is considered secure by many, but since there is only one global key and every BlackBerry device has it, there's debate about how secure it is.
 BBM Protected is available for groups who require higher encryption or end to end encryption.
-Apple's iMessage is also encrypted end to end, which, along with WhatsApp, has led to some scuffles with law enforcement looking to gain access to content when a crime has been committed.
+Apple's iMessage is also encrypted end to end, but only when everyone is using an iPhone.

 You use these apps like you would any other messenger — add a contact and send messages.
 The only difference is that those messages can be encrypted so only the two parties involved can read them.

-Note: Update: February 2018: this post was checked for freshness and updated so people with questions about the basics of encryption can get started on the road to understanding it.